phuongnd08/simple_provision/README.md

     └── search-service.yml
 ```

-So: You put definition of each type of server in servers/type.yml
+So: You put definition of each type of server in `servers/type.yml`.
-In files and scripts folder, You place files and scripts that will be
+In `files` and `scripts` folder, you place files and scripts that will be
 uploaded to the Digital Ocean droplet and executed.

 ## Installation